-No. 18 Buffalo rallies past Central Michigan into MAC final
+No. 18 Buffalo bulls past Central Michigan into MAC final

-CLEVELAND (AP) — C.J.
-Massinburg dropped a spinning layup and made four free throws in the final 32 seconds as No. 18 Buffalo moved into the Mid-American Conference Tournament title game with an 85-81 win over Central Michigan in the semifinals on Friday night.
+The MAC’s Player of the Year dropped a spinning layup, made four free throws in the final 32 seconds, and scored his team’s final nine points as the No. 18 Bulls rallied in the second half for an 85-81 win over Central Michigan in the Mid-American Conference semifinals on Friday night.

-The top-seeded Bulls (30-3), who trailed for much of the second half, will play the winner of the Northern Illinois-Bowling Green semifinal in Saturday’s championship for the MAC’s automatic NCAA bid.
+Top-seeded Buffalo (30-3), which trailed for much of the second half, will play Bowling Green on Saturday for the MAC’s automatic NCAA bid.
+The third-seeded Falcons, who have not been in the NCAA field since 1968, handed Buffalo one of its losses — 92-88 on Feb.
+1.

+The senior guard finished with 21 points, nine rebounds and made all the big plays down the stretch.

+“If we’re down, he’s got to get the ball like every time,” Oats said.
+“I got a whole list of C.J. plays on my play card.
+And I ask him, ‘What do you want to run?’
+And I gave him a couple options.
+I just told him you’re going to get the ball in your hands.”

-Massinburg, the MAC Player of the Year and Buffalo’s senior leader, scored 21 points and Davonta Jordan added 16 for the Bulls, the defending champions trying to win the school’s fourth tourney in five years.
-Massinburg scored Buffalo’s last nine points.
+Davonta Jordan added 16 for the Bulls, the defending champions trying to win the school’s fourth tourney in five years.

 Rob Montgomery scored 17 points to lead the Chippewas (23-11), who gave the Bulls everything they could handle.

 Buffalo led 79-78 when Massinburg worked his way inside for a bucket.
-Larry Austin answered with a tough layup for Central Michigan, but the Chippewas had to foul and Massinburg calmly dropped his free throws to help the Bulls escape one of their closest games this season.
+Larry Austin answered with a tough layup for Central Michigan, but the Chippewas had to foul and with several Central Michigan fans taunting him with chants of “Miss-in-burg,” Massinburg calmly dropped his free throws to help the Bulls escape one of their closest games this season.

+“I took on that role for this team for my brothers and for my coaching staff,” Massinburg said.
+“I want to be a reliable person they can go to in desperation or when the game is on the line.”

 A team to keep in mind while filling out March Madness brackets next week, Buffalo won its 11th straight and became just the second MAC school to win 30 games in a season.
 The other was Kent State in 2002, a team that made it all the way to the Elite Eight.